Frequently Asked Questions

 What services can I expect from Student Health Services?

-The staff can attend to most of your health needs, such as: Evaluation and treatment of illness and injury; physical exams; women’s health examinations, STI testing, pregnancy screening, birth control counseling and supplies (including the morning-after pill), dietitian counseling, overseas travel consultations and vaccinations, routine vaccinations and allergy injections, laboratory testing, physician assessment and treatment for depression and anxiety, referral to off campus medical providers and specialists.
+The staff can attend to most of your health needs, such as: evaluation and treatment of illness and injury; physical exams; women’s health examinations, STI testing, pregnancy screening, birth control counseling and supplies (including the morning-after pill), overseas travel consultations and vaccinations, routine vaccinations and allergy injections, laboratory testing, as well as referral to off-campus medical providers and specialists.

 What do I do in an emergency situation?

 Dial 911.
-Then, if on campus, alert Campus Safety at ext.
-7777.
+Then, if on campus, alert Campus Safety at 503-768-7777.
 For more information about crisis and emergency assistance please click on the following link.
 Crisis and Emergency Assistance.

 What do I do if I am sick and Student Health is closed?

-Please click on the following link for a list of hospitals and immediate care facilities in the area.
+Please click on the following link for a list of hospitals, immediate & urgent care facilities in the area.

 What do I do if I need a prescription medication?